 A media list that has the wrong contact information could be leaving a story on the table.
-That is a potential journalist to give your pitch some interest, and yet you have a wrong email address of theirs.
+You could potentially have a journalist who can give your pitch some interest, and yet you have the wrong email address.

 d) Wasting time pitching wrong contacts